opengsn/docs/relay-server/tutorial.md

 running a relay or two.
 Also, if you buy and hold ether as an investment you might as well run a relay and earn a bit extra (see explanation)

-In this article you learn how to run a relay on a cloud VM using [Google Cloud Platform Compute](https://cloud.google.com/compute), though your can use any other hosting provider.
+In this article you learn how to run a relayer on a cloud VM using [Google Cloud Platform Compute](https://cloud.google.com/compute), though your can use any other hosting provider.